k31001/hello-world/README.md

    - Hold stocks for at least **5 years** for compounding growth.

 ### Script:
-"Investing in semiconductors offers great opportunities in today’s market, and understanding key strategies can help you make smart decisions.
+"Understanding key strategies also can help you make smart decisions.
 One simple way is through direct stock investments in top companies like TSMC and NVIDIA.
-Another option is ETF investments, such as SOXX and SMH, which give you spread-out investments in the semiconductor sector for reducing risk.
+Another option is ETF investments, such as SOXX and SMH, which give you spread-out the risks.
 Speaking of risk, diversification is important.
-Balancing with other sectors can protect your portfolio from market volatility."
+It balance semiconductor stocks with other sectors to reduce risks."

 "Last but not least, a long-term holding strategy is important.
 By holding semiconductor stocks for at least five years, you can make profit, even in a fluctuating market."